SV-ROS/kinect/README.md

  - Mapper.py    - A Node that runs the mapping phase
  - Navigator.py - A Node that runs the navigation phase
+ - SayText.py   - A node to interface with ROS sound_paly for voice synth.

 It now supports the real Pinoner P3DX robot.
 It also needs: